Get help finding somewhere to live if you’re a refugee or an asylum seeker.

 Help with a deposit and other costs

 Private landlords usually ask for a deposit and rent in advance before they will offer you a tenancy.
+Ask the council if they can help.

-You might be able to get help through a:
+You might also get help through a:

 You may also get help with food, clothing and heating from a local welfare scheme.